CKiilu/android-notes/bucky.md

 Print element and frequency.

 Since elements are the numbers 1-6,use another for loop with x initialized as 1 and ending as arraynane.length to printthe actual values of elements and their frequencies.

+###VIDEO 31: ENHACED FOR LOOP

+To use this initialze an array then start a for loop statement.

+Structure: For(int x: arrayyname)